rss logo

 Note: you can answer STD.LOCAL and nfs.std.local to the questions asked.
 In fact, it doesn't matter as we'll define these parameters in the configuration files later.

-• Add a nfs group:
+• Add an nfs group:

 root@debian:~# groupadd nfs

-• Add user nobody to group nfs:
+• Add the user nobody to the nfs group:

 root@debian:~# usermod -a -G nfs nobody

-• Create the folder to be shared:
+• Create the folder you want to share:

 root@debian:~# mkdir /nfs

-• Define permissions:
+• Define authorizations:

 root@debian:~# chmod 770 /nfs && chgrp nfs /nfs